brycewray/hugo-site/content/posts/2022/03/gems-in-rough-16/index.md

 **Note**: Because of giscus’s reliance on the existing GitHub Discussions feature set, there currently is only one level of nesting; so, if a thread gets “heavy,” it may not be readily obvious who’s replying to whom.
 {.box}

-**Update, 2022-10-25**: After several months of trying giscus, I decided to remove it, as explained in "[Letting go of giscus](/posts/2022/10/letting-go-giscus/)."
+**Update, 2023-06-21**: After several months of trying giscus, I decided to remove it, as explained in "[Letting go of giscus](/posts/2022/10/letting-go-giscus/)."
+In June, 2023, I [reversed that decision](/posts/2023/06/return-giscus/).
 {.box}

 ## Another shameless plug